Present Continuous Activities – Practice Actions Happening Now

 Student A should now ask What is … doing? for each of the names on the right side of the sheet.
 Student B has to find the information and give it to student A who writes the name of the person next to the activity.
 After all the questions have been asked, students should have deduced that the remaining character must be Jill.

-Present Progressive Mimes
+Present Continuous Mimes

 Describing Videos